September 27, 2024

 As you can see, implementing a blue-green release process requires precise control and coordination of database and application releases.
 It also requires the right alignment of architecture, infrastructure, and tooling.
 Liquibase provides the precision and control to automate database changes throughout the blue-green release cycle.

-Best way to get started with blue-green deployments
+Get started with blue-green deployments

 Process changes are often disruptive.
 Since the database layer can be the most challenging part of blue-green deployments, consider making process changes in smaller steps.
 You can start with the goal of minimizing downtime.
 For example, create a pre-migration changelog.
 This changelog contains database migration scripts that can be run online before the maintenance window.
 The purpose is to reduce the amount of offline time.
 New objects like tables, indexes, and views are good candidates to be created early.
 Next, add a post-migration changelog.
 Over time, all changes will be performed in the pre- and post-migration phases eliminating the need for a downtime window.